pawanpe/pawanpe.github.io/booklist/2019/books.markdown

 # Toread:
     Peter Drucker books
+    Neil Gaiman - The graveyard book and other books.
     Mathematicians: An Outer View of the Inner World.
     Man's search for meaning
     Davinchi bio new book